franciscoengenheiro/concurrent-problem-sets/README.md

 Once the *promise* is resolved, rejected or cancelled, it cannot be altered.

 #### Style of synchronization
-- In this syncronizer, the `Monitor Style` was used in the sense that the thread that alters the state of the promise is responsible to signal all threads that are waiting for that state to be altered for them to evaluate the state of the promise and act accordingly.
+- In this synchronizer, the `Monitor Style` was used in the sense that the thread that alters the state of the promise is responsible to signal all threads that are waiting for that state to be altered for them to evaluate the state of the promise and act accordingly.

 #### Normal execution:
 - A thread calls `cancel`, expecting the task to be cancelled.